towhee-io/towhee/docs/get-started/data-collection.md

 When the `DataCollection` is created from a list, it will hold all the input values, and computations are performed in a `stage-wise` manner:

 1. `stage 2` will wait until all the calculations are done in `stage 1`;
-2. A new `DataCollection` will be created to hold all the outputs for each stage.
+2. A new `DataCollection` will hold all the outputs for each stage.
 You can perform list operations on the result `DataCollection`;

 **NOTE**: `iterator-mode` and `stream-wise` computation

 If the `DataCollection` is created from an iterator, it performs `stream-wise` computation and holds no data:

 1. `DataCollection` takes one element from the input and applies `stage 1` and `stage 2` sequentially ;
 2. Since `DataCollection` holds no data, indexing or shuffle is not supported;

 We strongly suggest using `iterator-mode` instead of `list-mode` for memory efficiency and development convenience.
 When using `list-mode`, if the operator on the last stage is not appropriately implemented and runs into some error, you will waste all the computation in the previous stages.